 What is Corporate NPS?

-A Corporate National Pension Scheme (NPS) account is established by employers for the retirement benefit of their employees.
-In this scheme, employer sponsorship initiates the NPS, but employee participation is typically voluntary.
+A Corporate National Pension Scheme (NPS) account is designed to provide retirement benefits to employees through employer-sponsored contributions.
+Since its inception, the Corporate NPS has seen significant growth, with the number of corporate employees enrolled tripling from 8 lakh in March 2019 to 18 lakh as of August 2023.
+In this scheme, while the employer typically initiates the NPS, employee participation remains voluntary.
 Both employees and employers can contribute to the Corporate NPS account, with contributions eligible for tax benefits under Section 80CCD of the Income Tax Act.
-Employees have the flexibility to choose their Pension Fund Manager (PFM) and allocate contributions among various asset classes.

 NPS Tax Benefits for Self-employed individuals: